Deltares/CoSMoS/docs/source/manual/stations.rst

    * - mllw
      - Mean lower low water level (m).

-The default *cosmos_run_folder* contains xml files with locations of the NDBC wave buoys and the NOAA CO-OPS water level stations.
+The default *cosmos_run_folder* contains toml files with locations of the NDBC wave buoys and the NOAA CO-OPS water level stations.
 Other observation locations can be added manually.

 Observation data